Minimizing risk for commercial drivers

 Developing your safety policy

 Putting together a comprehensive safety program can be a daunting task for any business owner.
-The Road Safety at Work program has some excellent tool kits for business owners and commercial drivers to get you started.
+Road Safety at Work has some excellent tool kits for business owners and commercial drivers to get you started.

 ICBC also offers a commercial safety policy job aid.

 Road safety plan template

 Your organization's specific needs shape what type of road safety plan you create.
 For tips on what to include, how it might be structured, and additional resources to help you build this essential plan visit the road safety plan template section of Road Safety at Work.

 Building safe work procedures

 Setting the expectation for safety at work, and ensuring that best practices are shared though understandable instructions stops crashes before they happen.
-Learn more about building effective road safety work procedures and take a look at a few examples of safe work procedures to help get you started.
+Learn more about building effective road safety work policies and procedures and review templates you can adapt for your organization.

 Recruiting safe drivers